cnrancher/docs/content/rancher/v2.x/cn/tools/logging/_index.md

 ---
-title: Logging
+title: 1 - 日志收集
-weight: 5015
+weight: 1
-aliases:
-  - /rancher/v2.x/en/tasks/logging/
 ---

 Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.